KATIETOLER/personal-space-invader/README.md

 - [Repository](https://github.com/KATIETOLER/personal-space-invader)

 ## How to View
-The API for this project does not allow CORs so the best way to view this project locally is through creating a temporary mock server.
-Once you have created the mock server from the [Pixel Encounter API](https://pixelencounter.com/Api) you can `clone` this repository and run `npm start`.
-Otherwise, see the deploy link above.
+The API for this project does not allow CORs.
+The best way to view this project locally is through creating a temporary mock server.
+Once you have created the mock server from the [Pixel Encounter API](https://pixelencounter.com/Api).
+- `clone` this repository
+-  run `npm start`
+-  Otherwise, see the deploy link above.

 ## Sample Views